Rembrandt: Expert assessments

 A similar issue was raised by Schama concerning the verification of titles associated with the subject matter depicted in Rembrandt's works.
 For example, the exact subject being portrayed in Aristotle with a Bust of Homer, recently retitled by curators at the Metropolitan Museum, has been directly challenged by Schama applying the scholarship of Paul Crenshaw.
 Schama presents a substantial argument that it was the famous ancient Greek painter Apelles who is depicted in contemplation by Rembrandt and not Aristotle.

 Another painting, Pilate Washing His Hands, is also of questionable attribution.
 Critical opinion of this picture has varied since 1905, when Wilhelm von Bode described it as "a somewhat abnormal work" by Rembrandt.
-Scholars have since dated the painting to the 1660s and assigned it to an anonymous pupil, possibly Aert de Gelder.
-The composition bears superficial resemblance to mature works by Rembrandt but lacks the master's command of illumination and modeling.
+"Most scholars since the 1940s have dated the painting to the 1660s and assigned it to an anonymous pupil," possibly Aert de Gelder.
+The composition bears superficial resemblance to mature works by Rembrandt but lacks the master's command of illumination and modelling.

 The attribution and re-attribution work is ongoing.
 In 2005 four oil paintings previously attributed to Rembrandt's students were reclassified as the work of Rembrandt himself: Study of an Old Man in Profile and Study of an Old Man with a Beard from a US private collection, Study of a Weeping Woman, owned by the Detroit Institute of Arts, and Portrait of an Elderly Woman in a White Bonnet, painted in 1640.
 The Old Man Sitting in a Chair is a further example: in 2014, Professor Ernst van de Wetering offered his view to The Guardian that the demotion of the 1652 painting Old Man Sitting in a Chair "was a vast mistake...it is a most important painting.
 The painting needs to be seen in terms of Rembrandt's experimentation".
 This was highlighted much earlier by Nigel Konstam who studied Rembrandt throughout his career.

-Rembrandt's own studio practice is a major factor in the difficulty of attribution, since, like many masters before him, he encouraged his students to copy his paintings, sometimes finishing or retouching them to be sold as originals, and sometimes selling them as authorized copies.
+Rembrandt's own studio practice is a major factor in the difficulty of attribution, since, like many masters before him, he encouraged his students to copy his paintings, sometimes finishing or retouching them to be sold as originals, and sometimes selling them as authorised copies.
 Additionally, his style proved easy enough for his most talented students to emulate.
 Further complicating matters is the uneven quality of some of Rembrandt's own work, and his frequent stylistic evolutions and experiments.
-As well, there were later imitations of his work, and restorations which so seriously damaged the original works that they are no longer recognizable.
+As well, there were later imitations of his work, and restorations which so seriously damaged the original works that they are no longer recognisable.